 1.2 What is personal and sensitive information?

-According to the EU General Data Protection Regulation (2016), data is information that:
+According to the Data Protection Act 2018 and the EU General Data Protection Regulation (2016), data is information that:

 “(a) is being processed by means of equipment operating automatically in response to instructions given for that purpose,